-- the offering price; - the total number of shares that can be purchased upon exercise and, in the case of warrants for preferred stock, the designation, total number and terms of the series of preferred stock that can be purchased upon exercise;
+• the offering price;

+• the total number of shares that can be purchased upon exercise and, in the case of warrants for preferred stock, the designation, total number and terms of the series of preferred stock that can be purchased upon exercise;

-• offered wi the designation and terms of the series of preferred stock with which the warrants are being offered and the number of warrants being ith each share of common stock or preferred stock; • preferred the date on and after which the holder of the warrants can transfer them separately from the related common stock or series of stock; • stock or p the number of shares of common stock or preferred stock that can be purchased upon exercise and the price at which the common referred stock may be purchased upon exercise; • the date on which the right to exercise the warrants begins and the date on which that right expires; • United States federal income tax consequences; and • any other terms of the warrants. preferred s e applicable prospectus supplement provides otherwise, warrants will be in registered form only.
-Until any warrants to purchase stock or common stock are exercised, holders of the warrants will not have any rights of holders of the underlying preferred stock or stock, including any right to receive dividends or to exercise any voting rights.
-A holder o of warrant certificates may: • exchange them for new certificates of different denominations; • present them for registration of transfer; and • exercise them at the corporate trust office of the warrant agent or any other office indicated in the applicable prospectus supplement.
+• the designation and terms of the series of preferred stock with which the warrants are being offered and the number of warrants being offered with each share of common stock or preferred stock;

+• the date on and after which the holder of the warrants can transfer them separately from the related common stock or series of preferred stock;

+• the number of shares of common stock or preferred stock that can be purchased upon exercise and the price at which the common stock or preferred stock may be purchased upon exercise;

+- the date on which the right to exercise the warrants begins and the date on which that right expires; - United States federal income tax consequences; and - any other terms of the warrants.

+Unless the applicable prospectus supplement provides otherwise, warrants will be in registered form only.
+Until any warrants to purchase preferred stock or common stock are exercised, holders of the warrants will not have any rights of holders of the underlying preferred stock or common stock, including any right to receive dividends or to exercise any voting rights.

+A holder of warrant certificates may:

+- exchange them for new certificates of different denominations; - present them for registration of transfer; and - exercise them at the corporate trust office of the warrant agent or any other office indicated in the applicable prospectus supplement.